-For RQ\textsubscript{3b}, we are mainly interested in the role of the user in the adaptation process.
-We have categorised the adaptation into three categories \emph{(manual systems, automatic systems and semi-automatic systems)} depending on which system or end-user is responsible for making the adaptation in Section \ref{subsec:adaptivuser}.
-Our results analysis showed that nearly half (48\%) of the papers employ the \emph{automatic system} for constructing the AUI (S2, S5, S7, S9, S11, S12, S17, S18, S20, S24, S26, S29, S31, S32, S33, S35, S36, S38, S40, S41, S42, S44 and S45).
-On the contrary, few studies(15\%) reported the use of \emph{manual system} (S1, S10, S15, S16, S22, S23 and S47).
-The \emph{semi-automatic systems} are mentioned in 18 studies, accounting for 38\% of all included studies (S3, S4, S6, S8, S13, S14, S19, S21, S25, S27, S28, S30, S34, S37, S39, S43, S46 and S48).
+For RQ\textsubscript{3b}, our primary focus is exploring the involvement of the user in the adaptation process.
+To investigate this, we have categorised the adaptation into three categories \emph{(manual systems, automatic systems and semi-automatic systems)} based on whether the system or the end-user takes the initiative for adaptation, as discussed in Section \ref{subsec:adaptivuser}.
+Our analysis shows that nearly half (48\%) of the papers employed the \emph{automatic system} approach to construct the AUI (S2, S5, S7, S9, S11, S12, S17, S18, S20, S24, S26, S29, S31, S32, S33, S35, S36, S38, S40, S41, S42, S44 and S45).
+On the contrary, few studies(15\%) reports the use of \emph{manual system} approach (S1, S10, S15, S16, S22, S23 and S47).
+Notably, the \emph{semi-automatic systems} approach features in 18 studies, constituting 38\% of all included studies (S3, S4, S6, S8, S13, S14, S19, S21, S25, S27, S28, S30, S34, S37, S39, S43, S46 and S48).